tenbits/atma-io-middleware-condcomments/readme.md

-Conditional comments file middleware for Atma.IO and Atma.Toolkit
+Conditional comments file middleware for Atma.IO and Atma.Toolkit.
+Supports JavaScript and HTML comments.
 -----

 The Plugin provides a custom middleware to exclude/include conditional comments: